-Taking regular backups means that you'll always have a restore point if you do find your site with compromised files.
+Taking regular backups means that you'll always have a restore point if you do find your site has compromised files.
 You can do this in My20i or automate the process with Timeline Backups.

 Checking the Malware Report

 The Malware Scanner shows you a full list of sites that are currently infected within your account.
-To access this list:
+If you’re a 20i Reseller, you can access this list by:

-- If any of your sites are currently infected they will show up here.
+- If any of your sites are currently infected, they will be listed here

-It shows the package where the infection has been found, the time of the last scan and the number of infected files.
+The scanner shows details on the package where the infection has been found, the time of the last scan and the number of infected files.
 To show a more detailed report, select View Report.
 You will now see the full list of infected files on the site.

 You can ensure that you're notified of any newly-discovered malware by checking the Receive Daily Email Alerts? box.
-An email will be sent to your primary 20i email address when brand new malware is found - you can also add additional email accounts to receive malware alerts through your Account Preferences, you may wish to create a dedicated mailbox to receive malware alerts.
+An email will be sent to your primary 20i email address when new malware is found.
+You can also add additional email accounts to receive malware alerts through your Account Preferences.
+You may wish to create a dedicated mailbox to receive malware alerts.

 Cleaning and removing infected files